What is JFC?

 Hasan has worked on a variety of different projects for the advancement of peace and social justice in Colombia.
 Prior to joining JFC he spent several years in Colombia providing physical accompaniment to grass roots Colombian organisations.
-He set up JFCs Peace Monitor project to provide international support to the implementation of the peace agreement.
+He set up JFCs Peace Monitor project to provide international support to the peace agreement.

 Nick MacWilliam, Trade Unions and Programmes Officer:

 Nick spent several years working in Latin America as a freelance journalist and translator.
 He has written on Colombian politics and the peace process for several media outlets.

 Isabella Woolford-Diaz, Administrative and Finance Officer: